course-details-portlet

 Course content

 Electrical components.
 Analogue interface to digital circuits.
 Signal conditioning.
+Sensors.
 Noise analysis and modeling.
 EMC.
 Grounding strategies and signal integrity.
 Heat conduction and dissipation.
 Clock sources for digital circuits.
 Construction and manufacturing of printed circuit boards (PCB).
 Schematics, simulation, layout, soldering, testing and troubleshooting.
 Enclosures and mechanical construction.

 Learning outcome